RedisLabs/redislabs-docs/content/rs/concepts/shard-placement-policy.md

 For example, for a database with two master and two slave shards on a cluster with three nodes and a dense shard placement policy, the two master shards are hosted on one node and the two slave shards are hosted on another node.

-The dense policy helps to use less system resources and proxies for access to the database.
+For Redis on RAM databases without the OSS cluster API enabled, use the dense policy to optimize performance.

 ![dense_placement_1-1](/images/rs/dense_placement_1-1.png)